A Dynamic Matching Framework for Faster Child Adoptions: III Strategic Incentives

-Yet, HEDA's structure is amenable to one useful alteration.
-We have assumed that the matchmaker has access to a reliable estimate for $w_h$---and we will explore unreliable estimates in the next section---but this may not hold for every county.
+HEDA's structure is amenable to another useful alteration.
+We have assumed that the matchmaker has access to a reliable calibration for $w_h$, but this may not hold for every county.
 We propose HEDA* when $w_h$ is unknown: it sets a home's endowment $e_h^t(c) = 1$ if $V_h(c) \in B_t(h)$ rather than relying on the home's time-discounted utility.
 HEDA* does not differ theoretically from HEDA so Theorem \ref{th:HEDA} still applies\footnote{HEDA is equivalent to running HEDA* with the same endowment interval bounds shifted upward by $(t-k)w_h$.}.
-HEDA is generally better than HEDA* when waiting costs are known.
-HEDA* has a limited number of endowments before a home must receive a zero utility placement which harms the number of placements that homes in the bottom endowment can receive.
-HEDA can have an arbitrarily large number of endowments so that a home's utility for a placement can always be in any arbitrary interval, and a home's chances of receiving a placement are much greater.